seaweedfs/seaweedfs/README.md

 ## Example Usage
 By default, the master node runs on port 9333, and the volume nodes run on port 8080.
-Here I will start one master node, and two volume nodes on port 8080 and 8081.
+Let's start one master node, and two volume nodes on port 8080 and 8081.
 Ideally, they should be started from different machines.
-I just use localhost as an example.
+We'll use localhost as an example.

-SeaweedFS uses HTTP REST operations to write, read, delete.
+SeaweedFS uses HTTP REST operations to read, write, and delete.
 The responses are in JSON or JSONP format.

 ### Start Master Server